 In determining whether to grant such permission or as guidance for reviewing potential conflicts, the Dean (or the Dean's designee) and faculty should consider whether such an online course will impair the instructional offerings of the faculty member's School or other Schools at Vanderbilt University.
-In making this impairment determination, the following factors (among others) may be useful to consider, with affirmative answers counting against approval, but no set number of affirmative answers being conclusive: Is the faculty member one of the primary instructors or a course director in the online course that Vanderbilt plans to include in its own offerings in the next two academic years?
+In making this impairment determination, the following factors (among others) may be useful to consider, with affirmative answers counting against approval, but no set number of affirmative answers being conclusive: Is the faculty member one of the primary instructors or a course director in the online course?
+Is the online course comparable to any current course at Vanderbilt?
+Is the online course among the courses that Vanderbilt plans to include in its own offerings in the next two academic years?
 Is the online course likely, in fact, to require the instructor to commit to teaching the content exclusively with the online vendor or other institution and not to provide any similar content in another online format?